Ashad001/RoomAligner/readme.md

 If the request is successful, the API returns a JSON response with:
 - Natural language description of the room plan.
 - The current room structure.
-- Suggested room structure for better flow and space utilization.
+- Formatted room structure for better flow and space utilization.

 ###$# **Example Response**